 NATIONAL EATING DISORDERS SCREENING DAY

 In the United States, 20 million women and 10 million men suffer from an eating disorder at some point during their life.
-February 22nd-February 28th is National Eating Disorder Awareness Week.
+National Eating Disorder Awareness Week will be recognized at Kent State by the Body Acceptance Movement Student Group the week of February 20th - February 24th .
 If you think you may have an eating disorder, you are far from alone.

 There are different reasons why eating disorders happen, and different forms they can take (anorexia nervosa, bulimia nervosa, binge eating disorder), but the one thing they all have in common is that they can have very serious consequences.

-Come to National Eating Disorders Screening Day at Kent State University (Student Center, Rm.
-306) on Thursday, February 25th 2016, anytime between 1 p.m. to 4 p.m. for a free anonymous screening.
+Come to National Eating Disorders Screening Day at Kent State University (Student Center, Ballroom) on Wednesday, February 22nd, 2017, anytime between 1 p.m. to 4 p.m. for a free anonymous screening.

 Call the Office of Health Promotion for more information: 330-672-8266.